Loading...

 Diagnosing kidney disease early and treating it according to conditions is essential.
 Managing CKD is focused on four goals.
 It includes

-• Managing the cause of disease that leads to CKD. (for example, diabetes, high blood pressure, or nephropathy)
+• Managing the cause of the disease that leads to CKD.
+For example, diabetes, high blood pressure, or nephropathy.

-• Taking steps to slow down the progression of CKD disease directly (also termed as "slowing CKD progression")
+• Taking steps to slow down the progression of CKD disease directly.
+It is also termed as "slowing CKD progression."

 • Lowers the risk of cardiovascular disease (heart attack or stroke)